steveesamson/slicks/README.md

 #Slicks

-Slicks is a simple Javascript MVC framework.
-If you have used backbone.js, you will like Slicks.It relies on the linkedin dust templating engine for server-side precompiled templates.
-It makes use of browserify for requiring modules, hence, it is a fan of browserify.
+Slicks is a simple javascript MVC framework.
+It relies on the jquery, linkedin dust templating engine for server-side precompiled templates.
+It makes use of browserify for requiring modules in the client, hence, it is a fan of browserify.

 ##Components